KnowEnG/KnowEnG_CWL/README.md

 # KnowEnG_CWL

-This repo (KnowEnG_CWL) contains CWL to run various KnowEnG pipelines.
+This repo contains CWL to run various KnowEnG pipelines.
 It is organized as one directory per pipeline.
 Each pipeline directory has a CWL directory that has all the CWL files needed for the pipeline (typically one for the overall workflow and one for each tool in the workflow), as well as YML files with parameters for sample job runs of the pipeline.

 The top level also has a data directory containing the files needed for the sample runs.